AsahiLinux/docs/U-Boot.md

 # Tripwires

-The USB-a ports on the mac mini will not work in u-boot and grub.
-The two additional USB-3 ports on the iMac 4 port model also don't work.
+The USB-A ports on the Mac mini will not work in U-Boot and Grub.
+The two additional USB-3 ports on the iMac 4-port model also don't work.

 # Prerequisit: Asahi Installer